 Table and column naming

-When writing table and column names using Bulk Syncs, Polytomic emulates a naming convention that is common when specifying database schemas: the only valid characters are alphanumeric and underscore characters with consistent casing (lowercase except for Snowflake which employs uppercase as a convention).
+When writing table and column names to data warehouses, databases, and cloud storage using Bulk Syncs, Polytomic emulates a naming convention that is common when specifying database schemas: the only valid characters are alphanumeric and underscore characters with consistent casing (lowercase except for Snowflake which employs uppercase as a convention).

 The source name is thus converted to match the above rule: